 The most important thing when buying a Bible is to buy one with headings above each ‘story’.
 Not all Bibles agree on the same headings, but they are incredibly helpful if you need to find something in a hurry, and when reading they help break up the text.

 The Bible for Everyone (no Apocrypha)

 This consists of The New Testament for Everyone translated by Tom Wright, which I would highly recommend (originally published on its own in 2011, and now with a brief introduction for each book) and The Old Testament for Everyone translated by John Goldingay.
+It was published in 2018.
 I had really high expectations of this.
 However, for some reason John Goldingay has decided that it is good to leave names in their original form.
 When the OT was originally translated into Greek and then later into Latin, and then much later into English names changed.
 For instance Moshes became Moses, Yesha’yahu became Isaiah and Misrayim became Egypt.
 We are used, in reading the OT to Moses, Isaiah and Egypt but John Goldingay has gone back to the original.
-This is hugely complicating considering the enormous number of names there are.
+This is hugely complicated considering the enormous number of names there are.
 For this reason, I would not recommend this Bible unless you are already a Bible scholar or know quite a bit about the Bible.
 I have also found that there are things under a particular heading which really belong either to the next heading or should have a heading of their own.
-[See The New Testament for Everyone below.]
+[Also see The New Testament for Everyone below.]

 Common English Bible (with Apocrypha)

 This was first published in 2011.
 Click here for the website.
 I find this a very helpful translation, and use it a lot, although there are one or two odd bits such as Saul coming into the cave where David is to ‘use the rest room’!!
 There is a Study Bible which I have just ordered and I shall be reading this soon.